jlachniet/metavana/docs/sitei18n.md

 ### SiteI18n.nameTranslations: `Record<string, string>` (Optional)

 An object representing the translations of the site name.
-Keys in this object are language tags and the values are the translated site names.
+Keys in this object are [BCP 47 language tags](https://wikipedia.org/wiki/IETF_language_tag) and the values are the translated site names.
 Do not include the primary language in this object.

 ::: details Example
 Imagine you have a site called "Hello" whose primary language is English, but also supports Spanish and French.
 Your site configuration would look something like the following: